 "And let them construct a sanctuary for Me, that I may dwell among them.
 According to all that I am going to show you, as the pattern of the tabernacle and the pattern of all its furniture, just so you shall construct."

-Two words are used in verses 8 and 9 in describing what it is God wants Moses and the Israelites to build, "sanctuary" and "tabernacle".
+Two related words are discussed in verses 8 and 9 - "sanctuary" and "tabernacle".
 What becomes evident as one studies the tabernacle is there are two primary objects/structures involved; the ark of the covenant, and the tent it is housed in.
-Thus when discussing the tabernacle of Moses it is important to keep in mind that the ark of the covenant is where God's presence dwells; and this ark is housed in a tent placed inside of a fenced-in compound.
+Thus when discussing the tabernacle of Moses it is important to keep in mind that the ark of the covenant is where God's presence dwells; and this ark is housed in a tent, which is the dwelling place, or tabernacle for God, which itself is constructed inside of a fenced-in compound.

 In Exodus 25:8 God instructs Moses to build Him a "sanctuary".
 The Hebrew word used in this instance is Miqdash or Miqqedash.
 This word translates as, a consecrated thing or place; a palace or sanctuary; a holy place; chapel; asylum.
 Interestingly the word is used to denote both a sanctuary devoted to God Almighty as well as idols and pagan gods.
 Thus the word was already in use when God commanded Moses to build Him a sanctuary.
 Moses would have understood, perhaps based on temples and sanctuaries in Egypt, what God intended.